FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/API_applications_Start_here/Creating_a_directory_exit.md

     of a transfer to a partner known to the directory EXIT but not to Transfer CFT
 -   Activation
-    of a transfer to a partner not known to either <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> or the directory
+    of a transfer to a partner not known to either {{< TransferCFT/componentshortname >}} or the directory EXIT
-    EXIT

 <!-- -->